Babworth House: Use as a hospital and nurses' quarters

 Following Sir Samuel Hordern's death in 1956, the contents of Babworth House were sold by the auctioneers, Lawson's.
 The pasturalist Major Harold de Vahl Rubin purchased Babworth House with the mind for using it as a private hospital and a Remembrance Trust was established.
 The Woollahra Council refused permission for the use of the site for a hospital on the basis that it was a proclaimed residential area.
 The matter went to the NSW Land and Valuation Court where a compromise was reached whereby 1.5 acre of land was subdivided for residential purposes but the hospital was allowed to use Babworth House for a convalescent hospital.
 The first stage of works for the conversion of Babworth House for use as a convalescent hospital was drafted by the Government Architect's Branch of public Works in 1959 and provided accommodation for 30 patients.
 From 1961 until 1980, Babworth House was used as an after-care unit of St Vincent's Hospital.

 In 1979, the NSW Government announced a radical rationalisation of hospital accommodation resulting in the closure of Babworth House as an after-care unit.
 Following the closure, a range of options was considered for the use of Babworth House; between 1981 and 1985, the house remained essentially unoccupied.
 During this period the site was used as a location for two films, Kitty and the Bagman and Careful He Might Hear You.
 In 1985, the Trustees of St Vincent's agreed that Babworth House would be made available for the relocation of the Sacred Heart Hospice during the estimated three-year period in which a new hospice was built in Darlinghurst.
 The hospice moved patients into Babworth house in July 1986.
 When it vacated, the site plans were drawn up in December 1989 for the conversion of Babworth house into nurses' accommodation.
-It continues to serve this function at the present time.